There are several didactic courses taught throughout the residency that comprise the fundamental core curriculum. These are described below:

 Faculty discuss advanced concepts of the comprehensive interview, including analysis of transference and countertransference, risk assessment, and psychodynamic formulation.
 During this class, residents conduct patient interviews and colleagues, including faculty, provide feedback about the interview process and content.
 Case formulation is applied in this class.

 The core competency course consists of a series of educational activities conducted at various intervals throughout the residency.
 These sessions place particular emphasis on developing and assessing the resident’s incremental mastery of the core competencies: communication and interpersonal skills, professionalism, medical knowledge, patient care, practice-based learning, and systems-based learning.
 The activities include clinical interviewing skills, simulated professional examinations, and critiquing one’s own performance to stimulate self-directed learning.
 In addition, psychiatrists from the community are invited to discuss professionalism.

-This course covers basic concepts of clinical neurology and neurobiological science, emphasizing knowledge and skills relevant to clinical psychiatry.
+This comprehensive course covers basic concepts of clinical neurology and neurobiological science, emphasizing knowledge and skills relevant to clinical psychiatry.
 Students will study the current edition of Kaufman, Clinical Neurology for Psychiatrists.
 Class sessions consist of review of structured reading assignments and supplemental materials, and take-home practice quizzes, and brief presentations by instructors and participants.